 In order to address this problem, Art-Net II was released in 2006.
 At power on, the Art-Net II output of a console is identical to Art-Net I – all broadcast.
 However, with Art-Net II, the console uses a simple algorithm to learn which nodes are consuming which universes.
 It then switches to unicasting to the nodes.
 The reduction in network loading achieved with Art-Net II is massive, allowing Art-Net II networks to scale up to the bandwidth of the network.
 Art-Net II has an effective limit of 256 universes.

 The need for ever more channels, driven by the expansion of pixel based systems, continues unabated.
 This led to the release of Art-Net 3 in 2011.
 Art-Net 3 increased the number of universes that can be addressed from 8-bit to 15-bit (meaning that a total of 32,768 universes can be addressed).
+Art-Net 3 added a concept called Binding, which allows product designers to develop gateways with more than four ports.
+However, each logical block of four ports must have a unique IP address, which can be difficult to implement on some hardware platforms (the use of multiple IP addresses is called multi-homing).

 The protocol specification is available for download from the Artistic Licence web site.